The whiteboard paradox: perfect for brainstorming, terrible for visibility

 The collaboration conundrum

-If you work on a hybrid team, you are familiar with the Olympic-level calendar gymnastics needed to find a time when everyone is free and in the office at the same time and the “good” whiteboard room is available.
+If you work on a distributed team (whether remotely or across multiple offices), you are familiar with the Olympic-level calendar gymnastics needed to find a time when everyone is free, and in the office at the same time, and the “good” whiteboard room is available.

 However, at the last moment, John needs to stay home, so now you need to set up the video conferencing.
 And then the shenanigans ensue: